ISC-Project-Phoenix/obj_detector/README.md

 - `debug`: Enables debug visualisations
 - `test_latency`: Prints e2e latency statistics if true
 - `camera_frame`: Frame the poses will be published from
-- `area_threshold`: Minimum number of pixels allowed in potential cone, scaled by resolution"
+- `area_threshold`: Minimum number of pixels allowed in potential object, scaled by resolution"
 - `aspect_ratio_threshold_min`: Minimum ratio (width/height) of a contour that will return a center.
 Larger min + smaller max for wider objects.
 Smaller min + larger max for taller objects
 - `aspect_ratio_threshold_max`: Maximum ratio (width/height) of a contour that will return a center.
 Larger min + smaller max for wider objects.
 Smaller min + larger max for taller objects
-- `area_perimeter_ratio`: Area/perimeter of the contour.
-Impacts what contours return a center.The larger the number the more contours will be rejected.
+- `area_perimeter_ratio`: Smallest allowed ap ratio (area divided by perimeter) of the contour